- 1. Name of the medicinal product

 Haematologic reactionsThere have been reports of pancytopenia, leucopenia, neutropenia, and thrombocytopenia in patients receiving TNF-blockers, including Remicade.
 All patients should be advised to seek immediate medical attention if they develop signs and symptoms suggestive of blood dyscrasias (e.g. persistent fever, bruising, bleeding, pallor).
 Discontinuation of Remicade therapy should be considered in patients with confirmed significant haematologic abnormalities.

 OthersThere is limited safety experience of Remicade treatment in patients who have undergone surgical procedures, including arthroplasty.
 The long half-life of infliximab should be taken into consideration if a surgical procedure is planned.
 A patient who requires surgery while on Remicade should be closely monitored for infections, and appropriate actions should be taken.
 Failure to respond to treatment for Crohn's disease may indicate the presence of a fixed fibrotic stricture that may require surgical treatment.
-Available data suggest that infliximab does not worsen or cause strictures.
+There is no evidence to suggest that infliximab worsens or causes fibrotic strictures.

 Elderly patients (≥ 65 years)The incidence of serious infections in Remicade-treated patients 65 years and older was greater than in those under 65 years of age.
 Some of those had a fatal outcome.
 Particular attention regarding the risk for infection should be paid when treating the elderly (see section 4.8).